 The Foundation became a not-for-profit California corporation with a mission to equip families to educate their own children using the best resources available.

 Beginning in 1983, the primary function of the Foundation shifted from consultation with educational institutions to an examination of institutions in society as they relate to society’s basic unit—the family.
 Hewitt’s research led it to be a proponent of homeschooling, which has experienced its own renaissance.
 With an estimated 1.2 million students across the country at the turn of the century [Wall Street Journal, March 5, 1997], homeschooling has become a very valid option for American parents.
 According to research done by Dr. Brian Ray of the National Home Education Research Institute in Salem, Oregon, homeschoolers test in the 87th percentile on the complete battery of basic skills—37% higher than the national norm.

 Hewitt Homeschooling has continued to follow a balanced, flexible approach to homeschooling throughout the years.
 Our emphasis includes combining excellent academics with character development, instilling work ethic, and developing a spirit of community service in the next generation.

 Until 2019, Hewitt operated out of an 8,750-sq. ft. facility in Washougal, Washington with a staff dedicated to carrying out the mission of Hewitt Research Foundation.

 In the fall of 2019, several key members of Hewitt’s staff and board decided it was time to retire.
-They handed the reigns over to a new staff who could continue to serve learners everywhere.
+They handed the reins over to a new staff who could continue to serve learners everywhere.
 Our offices moved from Washougal to Spokane, Washington and a new board is in the process of forming.

 With a current client base of over 30,000, Hewitt’s operation is currently divided into three sectors: Services, Products, and Testing.
 We offer services for students from kindergarten age through high-school graduation, including: